abdfaizaan/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

     ![](media/E1T4S11.png)

-   > **Note:** If you can’t find the **contoso-traders-app-deployment** workflow, try closing and reopening Visual Studio Code to perform the  step 14 of Task 3 again.
+   > **Note:** If you can’t find the **contoso-traders-app-deployment** workflow, try closing and reopening Visual Studio Code to perform step 14 of Task 3 again.

-1. Navigate back to Actions tab and select the **contoso-traders-app-deployment** workflow.
-This workflow builds the docker image, which is pushed to container registry.
-The same image is pushed to Azure container application.
+1. Navigate back to the Actions tab and select the **contoso-traders-app-deployment** workflow.
+This workflow builds the Docker image, which is pushed to the container registry.
+The same image is pushed to the Azure container application.

     ![](media/E1T4S12.png)

     ![](media/E1T4S12-1.png)

-    >**Note**: If the workflow **fails** due to **npm install** job, follow from step 13 - step 15.
-Else, continue from step 16.
+    >**Note:** If the workflow **fails** due to **npm install** job, follow from step 13 - step 15.
+Otherwise, continue from step 16.

 1. From the GitHub browser tab, follow the steps given below and click on **Create codespace on main** **(3)**.